khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 If a cell is empty or unavailable:
 - Keep the cell empty to reduce noise and help with legibility.
-- Use a dash ("-") to signify missing data
+- Use a dash ("-") to signify missing data.

 #### Truncation